 satisfy all applicable health and safety requirements;

-agree to annual monitoring visits from the EEC; and
+agree to annual monitoring visits from EEC; and

-sign an agreement to provide subsidized child care.
+sign an agreement to provide child care supported by financial assistance.

-Relative Informal Child Care Providers and Non-relative Informal Child Care Providers providing care in the child's own home may not care for more than six children younger than 13 years old.
+Relative informal child care providers and non-relative informal child care providers providing care in the child's own home may not care for more than six children younger than 13 years old.

 10.09: Reimbursement

 Rates.
-Reimbursement to child care educators/providers shall be made in accordance with rates and policy established by the EEC.
+Reimbursement to child care educators/providers shall be made on an enrollment basis in accordance with rates and policy established by EEC.

-Hours.
-Unless approved by the EEC, providers shall not be reimbursed for more than ten hours of care per day or 50 hours of care per week per child.

 Denial.
 EEC may deny reimbursement of child care services when: